lgp171188/launchpad/lib/lp/bugs/doc/bugwatch.rst

 If only the remote status is changed, not the bugtask's status, no event is fired off.
-The remote status is simply a string, it doesn't have to be convertable to a real Malone status.
+The remote status is simply a string, it doesn't have to be convertible to a real Malone status.

     >>> debian_bugwatch.updateStatus(u'some status', BugTaskStatus.NEW)